 Our equity exposures include investments in funds that are required to be treated as "financial institutions" for the purposes of the deduction from capital for investments in the capital of nonconsolidated financial institutions.
 If an equity investment in a nonconsolidated financial institution is 10% or more of that institution's common equity (or equivalent), then it is regarded as "significant."
-We are required to deduct from our CET1 any excess of the aggregate of our significant investments in the common stock of nonconsolidated financial institutions that exceeds 10% of our CET1, subject to certain adjustments, and all non-common significant investments must be deducted from Tier 1 or Tier 2 capital using the corresponding deduction approach.
-We must deduct 100% of this excess and the remainder of the aggregate of our significant investments is risk weighted at 250%.
+We are required to deduct from our CET1 capital any excess of the aggregate of our significant investments in the common stock of nonconsolidated financial institutions that exceeds 10% of our CET1 capital, subject to certain adjustments.
+The remainder of the aggregate of our significant investments is risk weighted at 250%.
+All non-common significant investments must be deducted from Tier 1 or Tier 2 capital using the corresponding deduction approach.

-The computation of RWAs for banking book equity investments that are not deducted from capital is based upon either the Simple Modified Look-Through Approach (SMLTA) or the Simple Risk Weight Approach (SRWA).
+The computation of RWAs for banking book equity investments that are not deducted from capital is based on either the Simple Modified Look-Through Approach (SMLTA) or the Simple Risk Weight Approach (SRWA).

-Equity exposures in investment funds that do not have material leverage are risk weighted based upon the SMLTA, where risk-weights are determined based on the highest risk weights that would apply to the types of investments that the fund is permitted to hold under the terms of its prospectus.
+Equity exposures in investment funds that do not have material leverage are risk weighted based on the SMLTA, where risk weights are determined based on the highest risk weights that would apply to the types of investments that the fund is permitted to hold under the terms of its prospectus.
 An equity investment in an investment fund is considered applicable for treatment in accordance with the look-through approach if the investment fund has no material liabilities and the assets of the fund are substantially all "financial assets."
 Direct equity investments and equity investments in leveraged investment funds are risk weighted in accordance with the SRWA in accordance with the table below.